ONOPMIX/Yapping-calculator/README.md

 Replace `<your-username>` with your GitHub account name and visit the link to use the calculator.

 Every push to the `main` branch will automatically update the page.
 Share the URL so anyone can access the calculator.

+## Security recommendations

+The calculator is a static web page, so the only way the files can change is if someone pushes new commits to this repository.
+Follow these guidelines to keep your GitHub Pages site safe:

+1. **Restrict write access** to trusted collaborators only.
+2. **Enable two-factor authentication** on your GitHub account to prevent unauthorized logins.
+3. **Review pull requests** and commit history regularly for unexpected changes before merging.
+4. Consider using **branch protection rules** so modifications require review or signed commits.

+As long as your repository is secure and only serves the files in this repo, visitors cannot inject viruses simply by loading the page.